Bora Bora: Flora and fauna

 Many species of sharks and rays inhabit the strip of water surrounding the island.
 There are dive operators that offer dives to observe the fish and watch the sharks feed.
-In addition to the existing islets in Bora Bora, there is a new artificial area in the northeast corner of the lagoon on the St. Regis Resort property.

 Demographics

-In 2012 the population was 9858 which increased to 10,605 according to 2017 estimates.
+In 2012, the population was 9,858, which increased to 10,605 according to 2017 estimates.

 Religion

-Christianity is the dominant religion since the arrival of Christian missionaries in the 19th century when it replaced the old traditional beliefs that Europeans considered idolatry.
-Vaitape was founded by British missionary John Muggridge Orsmond (1788–1856) of the London Missionary Society, He came to Bora Bora from Tahiti in 1824 and built first a church and then a wharf, roads and houses, as well as a missionary school made of coral rock.
+Christianity has been the dominant religion since the arrival of Christian missionaries in the 19th century, when it replaced the old traditional beliefs that Europeans considered idolatry.
+Vaitape was founded by British missionary John Muggridge Orsmond (1788–1856) of the London Missionary Society.
+He came to Bora Bora from Tahiti in 1824 and built a church, a wharf, roads and houses, and a missionary school made of coral rock.
 This settlement, called "Beulah", became what is now Vaitape.